phiresky/procedural-cities/ausarbeitung.md

 A parametric, stochastic L-system is used to model the architecture.
 The buildings are seperated into residential buildings, commercial buildings and skyscrapers, determined by the input zone map.
 The input also contains a building height map that is used to limit the vertical growth of buildings.

-The rules for the L-system can be either transformation rules (scale or move), branching rules and termination rules.
-Generation starts with the ground plan and continues until every node passes a termination rule.
+The rules for the L-system can be either transformation rules (scale or move), branching rules or termination rules.
+Generation starts with the ground plan and continues until every node only matches a termination rule.

 Then, the output of the L-system is transformed into three dimensional geometry using a set of geometric models and textured.
 The textures are procedurally generated from layered grids describing windows, door positions, and wall materials.